 Skip to main content

-For all network disk types except for the Universal v2 type, the number of IOPS is fixed and depends on the disk type.
-For network drives of the Universal v2 type, you can change the total IOPS of the drive — increase and decrease.
+For all network volume types, except for the Universal v2 type, the number of IOPS is fixed and depends on the volume type.
+For Universal v2 network volumes, you can increase or decrease the total volume IOPS.
 The number of IOPS changes is unlimited.
-The available number of IOPS in different disk types can be viewed in the Network Disk Limits subsection.
+Available IOPS values for different volume types can be viewed in the Network volume limits subsection.

-• from the image — you can use it as a cloud server boot disk;
+• from an image — can be used as a cloud server boot volume;

-• or empty — you can use it as an additional disk.
+• or empty — can be used as an additional volume.

 Configuration files